 - Vaginal or urinary tract infections that keep coming back

 - Stool or gas that leaks through the vagina

 - Irritated or inflamed skin around your vagina or anus

-- An abscess -- a swollen clump of infected tissue with pus that could be life-threatening if it’s not treated
+- A swollen clump of infected tissue with pus (abscess) that could be dangerous without treatment

 - Fistulas that come back